algilliland/ovt-data-pipeline/Addtl_instruct.md

-These additional instructions build upon and are meant to supplement the instructions created by jdeck88, rodney757 and ramonawalls.
-These instructions give additional information for creating a new instance of the pipeline and add more details to supplemental instructions for those who want a deeper understanding of the pipeline, but are currently unfamiliar with it.
-The final notes indicate the current status of the ovt pipeline and what some of the next steps will be.
+These additional instructions build upon and are meant to supplement the ppo pipeline instructions created by jdeck88, rodney757 and ramonawalls.
+The instructions below give additional information for creating a new instance of the pipeline and add more details to supplemental instructions for those who want a deeper understanding of the code, but are currently unfamiliar with the pipeline.
+The final portion of the notes indicate the current status of the ovt pipeline and what some of the next steps will need to be in order to get it running.

 ---